 Emissions of greenhouse gases from waste in the Czech Republic consist mainly of methane emissions from municipal waste landfills and methane emissions from wastewater treatment (industrial and municipal).
 This category also includes CO2 emissions from waste incineration and nitrous oxide emissions from wastewater.
-This category was recently completely revised according to the newest requirements in relation to development of the method in accord with the IPCC Good Practice (Good Practice Guidance, 2000).
-CHMI cooperated in this study with professional workplaces, in particular with the Institute for Environmental Science of the Faculty of Sciences at Charles University in Prague (PřFUK) (Havránek, 2001), the University of Chemical Technology (VŠCHT) (Dohanyos and Zábranská, 2000; Zábranská, 2002; Zábranská, 2003) and Institute for Research and Use of Fuels in Prague Běchovice (ÚVVP) (Straka, 2001).
+Part of the wastewater management sub-sector was recently revised in accordance with the IPCC Good Practice (Good Practice Guidance, 2000).
+The next revision, concerning methane emissions from landfills (application of the Tier 2 approach) is currently being elaborated.

+CHMI cooperated in compilation of emission inventory from this sector with professional workplaces, in particular with the Institute for Environmental Science of the Faculty of Sciences at Charles University in Prague (PřFUK) (Havránek, 2001), the University of Chemical Technology (VŠCHT) (Dohanyos and Zábranská, 2000; Zábranská, 2002; Zábranská, 2004) and Institute for Research and Use of Fuels in Prague Běchovice (ÚVVP) (Straka, 2001).
 In the framework of this cooperation, all the emission inventories in this category were recalculated for the entire time series from the reference year of 1990 to the present.
-At the present time, this sector is managed by the Charles University Environmental Center (COŽP).
+At the present time, this sector is managed by the Charles University Environment Center (CUEC).